nodemcu/nodemcu-firmware/docs/en/modules/tmr.md

 NodeMCU provides 7 static timers, numbered 0-6, and dynamic timer creation function [`tmr.create()`](#tmrcreate).

+!!! attention

+    Static timers are deprecated and will be removed later.

 ## tmr.alarm()

 This is a convenience function combining [`tmr.register()`](#tmrregister) and [`tmr.start()`](#tmrstart) into a single call.